Galal Walker

 Galal Walker (吴伟克; born 1943) is an American professor of Chinese language at the Department of East Asian Languages and Literatures and a director the National East Asian Languages Resource Center, the Midwest US–China Flagship Program, and the Critical Language Scholarship Program at Ohio State University.

 Biography

 Walker taught at Chinese universities including Beijing Normal University, Guizhou Normal University, Wuhan University, and Sichuan University.
 He was a member of both the Board of Visitors and the Defense Foreign Language Institute.
-Later on, he became Principal investigator and collaborated with Chistine Su and Indonesian Institute.
+Later on, he became Principal investigator and collaborated with Christine Su and Indonesian Institute.

 Awards

 In 2003 he was awarded the China Language and Culture Friendship Award by the Ministry of Education of the People's Republic of China and in 2010 the City of Qingdao awarded him with the Qingdao Award.
 In 2012, he was honoured with the Walton Lifetime Achievement Award which was presented to him by the Chinese Language Teachers Association and in the same year he was named the Distinguished Service Professor by the Association of Departments of Foreign Languages.
 He was also awarded with the Critical Languages Award and $9.6 million in prize in the same year.